 - How to properly clean pool tile

-How to Clean your Pool Deck
+How to Clean Your Pool Deck

 A pressure washer is the most effective way to clean a pool deck.
 You can go old school with a bucket and a mop, but it will be challenging to get stubborn dirt that has been collecting on the surface for months.
-The process would also take longer because you must sweep the deck before mopping.
+The process would also take longer because you need to sweep the deck before mopping.

-Don’t Forget to Clean your Pool Filter
+Don’t Forget to Clean Your Equipment!

 Get My Free Pool Care Checklist